 - Type of stretching exercises.
 You should aim to stretch all the major muscle-tendon groups, which are those in the neck, shoulders, chest, trunk, lower back, hips, legs, and ankles.

 While stretching techniques may have different names, at the end of the day, they all work in the same way and are a great way to improve your flexibility and range of motion in limbs, joints, and muscles.
 If you choose to incorporate either of the above-mentioned techniques in your routine, please be sure to look up the correct form of doing them or even enlisting the help of a professional so you may prevent injury and achieve optimal results.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
-A licensed physician should be consulted for the diagnosis and treatment of any medical conditions.
+A licensed physician should be consulted for the diagnosis and treatment of any medical condition.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Acute Effects of Static Stretching on Muscle Strength and Power: An Attempt to Clarify Previous Caveats (2019, ncbi.nlm.nih.gov)

 - CURRENT CONCEPTS IN MUSCLE STRETCHING FOR EXERCISE AND REHABILITATION (2012, ncbi.nlm.nih.gov)

 - Daily muscle stretching enhances blood flow, endothelial function, capillarity, vascular volume and connectivity in aged skeletal muscle (2018, pubmed.ncbi.nlm.nih.gov)

 - Dynamic Stretching Has Sustained Effects on Range of Motion and Passive Stiffness of the Hamstring Muscles (2019, ncbi.nlm.nih.gov)